csstransky/breakout-pong/README.md

 # BreakoutPong

+A multiplyer game of Breakout and Pong combined.

+Press the up and down arrow keys to move your paddle.
+The first to 50 points wins.

+Note: Must have two players joined into the lobby in order to play the game.

+## Demo

+Play the game here: [hw06.cstransky.me](http://hw06.cstransky.me).

+### Phoenix Local Deployment
 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`